bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from the 3/04/2019<br />

-Changes in Experimental branch
+Changes in Master branch

 1) Add support of single read trimmed or not

 Release 1.0 from the 10/07/2018<br />

-Changes in Experimental branch
+Changes in Master branch

 1) Fix a bug during the mapping in shared memory of the reference genome This bug didn't appear with openMPI version but Intel compiler complains.